schultzm/havic/README.md

 #### Filter samples to subtype and analyse by subtype

+For larger datasets, when runtimes are prohibitive, it is preferable to perform analyses by subtype.
 HAV sub-genotypes (or 'subtypes') infecting humans are IA, IB, IIA, IIB, IIIA and IIIB.
-Typically, the genetic divergence between the subtypes is around 0.076 (i.e., 7.6 nucleotides in 100 nucleotides are different).
-For large datasets ('large' is subjective), it might be desirable to perform analyses by subtype.
-The analyst could logon to HAVNET, type the samples using HAVNET's BLAST platform and proceed from there; however, this process would require signing a data-access agreement and being accepted into the HAVNET portal by RIVM (which can take some days, access not guaranteed).
-Alternatively, `havic` can be used to type the samples.
-Here we describe the process for a single, novel VP1/P2A query sequence in the context of thousands of sequences obtained from NCBI GenBank.
+Typically, the minimum genetic divergence between the subtypes is around 0.076 (i.e., more than 7.6 nucleotides in 100 nucleotides are different between subtypes in pairwise comparisons).  `havic` can be used to approximately type samples.
+Here we describe the process to subset data for analysis of a single VP1/P2A query sequence in the context of thousands of VP1/2A sequences obtained from NCBI GenBank.

 ##### Run in fast mode to determine the subset

+First we need to run the analysis in fast mode to obtain the subtype for the query sequence.
+Within the `havic` pipeline, this will require tweaking the settings for `IQTree` and, consequently, `ClusterPicker`.
 A run in fast mode might look like:

     IQTREE2_SETTINGS: # http://www.iqtree.org/doc/iqtree-doc.pdf
       executable: